 *J-1 Scholars with U.S. Government Funding

 Certain exchange visitors who are subject to the 2-year home country residence requirement are not able to obtain waivers using this procedure.
 Exchange visitors who are subject due to U.S. government funding (i.e., Fulbright, etc.) may not be eligible to apply for a waiver based on a “no objection statement.”
 The WRD usually takes the position that an exchange visitor who received U.S. government funding is required to return home to fulfill the goals of the program that funded you.
-If you do not wish to fulfill the residence requirement, you need to determine if you are eligible to apply for a waiver through one of the other procedures available to applicants.
+If you do not wish to fulfill the residency requirement, you need to determine if you are eligible to apply for a waiver through one of the other procedures available to applicants.
 Consult the DOS website for more information.